 This Holy Grail of vocal gravitas is usually just about one note.
 And while listening ears are accustomed to wanting someone who can raise the rafters on the “-vine” of “Oh, night di-,” there are musicians who have found a backdoor via a folksy, more quirky route that is lovely because it’s unexpected.

 I listened to more than 100 versions of this song, a mere fraction of what’s out there.
 And, exceptions noted, you will find I favor a certain genre for this perennial holiday tune.
-Though old-world and classic in origin, I contend “O Holy Night” is best performed from a more soulful angle.
+Though old-world and classic in origin, I contend “O Holy Night” is best performed in a more soulful intonation.

 Of course, there should be some honorable mentions (just Google these, OK?) of performances of this piece that are truly impressive but don’t quite cut the mustard compared to my top ten—like performances by Luciano Pavorotti and Placido Domingo, Charlotte Church, Nat King Cole, Celine Deon, David Archuleta, Gladys Knight, Weezer (Yes, Weezer.), Aretha Franklin and the lovely Lisa Hannigan in her haunting ukulele rendition.